Yeywa Dam: Construction

-Several construction companies from China, Switzerland, and Britain and Myanmar have been involved in various stages of the Yeywa Dam, including the Chinese companies: Export-Import Bank of China (China Exim Bank), China Gezhouba Group Co.
-(CGGC), China National Electric Equipment Co., Hunan Savoo Overseas Water & Electric Engineering Co. and China National Heavy Machinery Co.
-The Swiss company Colenco Power Engineering, the Germany-based company Voith Siemens, and the British Malcolm Dunstan & Associates.
+Several construction companies from China, Switzerland, Britain, and Myanmar have been involved in various stages of the Yeywa Dam, including the Chinese companies: Export–Import Bank of China (China Exim Bank), China Gezhouba Group Co.
+(CGGC), China National Electric Equipment Co., Hunan Savoo Overseas Water & Electric Engineering Co., and China National Heavy Machinery Co.
+The Swiss company Colenco Power Engineering, the German-based company Voith Siemens, and the British Malcolm Dunstan & Associates.

-A key aspect in the successful construction of the Yeywa RCC dam was comprehensive training of the local staff during preparative for and initial stages of the construction.
-High-Tech Concrete Technologies (HTCT), a member of Shwe Taung Group, was the one who has been succeeding the knowledge from local perspective.
+A key aspect in the successful construction of the Yeywa RCC dam was the comprehensive training of the local staff during preparation for and the initial stages of the construction.
+High-Tech Concrete Technologies (HTCT), a member of Shwe Taung Group, was the one who has been transferring the knowledge from a local perspective.
 Up to 5,000 workers were employed on this large construction project.
-Equipment selected for the concreting operations include Putzmeister's MX 32 stationary boom, an M 38 truck-mounted concrete pump and two BSA 2,109 HP stationary pumps.
+Equipment selected for the concreting operations includes Putzmeister's MX 32 stationary boom, an M 38 truck-mounted concrete pump, and two BSA 2,109 HP stationary pumps.

-A bridge was built across the river, just downstream of the dam, to replace the ferry system, which had been the only means for transport across the river.
+A bridge was built across the river, just downstream of the dam, to replace the ferry system, which had been the only means of transport across the river.

-Various studies were conducted during construction, and identified risk factors, one of them was "Key Organizational Risk Factors: A Case Study of Hydroelectric Power Projects in Myanmar".
+Various studies were conducted during construction, and identified risk factors, one of which was "Key Organizational Risk Factors: A Case Study of Hydroelectric Power Projects in Myanmar."